silentbicycle/ff/README.md

 # fuzzy-find: fuzzy completion for finding files #

 `ff` searches a directory tree with basic [fuzzy-completion][fc].
-I wrote it because `find -name "blah"` only scans filename (not their parent directories), and regular expressions for fuzzy completion are cumbersome.
+I wrote it because `find -name "blah"` only scans filenames (not their parent directories), and regular expressions for fuzzy completion are cumbersome.